akhilrb/travelogger/README.md

 ```

-and stores all files with the prefix `sunset` in a folder named `timelapse` in the same directory.
+and stores all files with the prefix `sunset` in a folder named `timelapse` outside the parent directory.

 ---

 ### Forcing total frames

 ```
-python3 recorder.py -fp ../timelapse -ip sunset -fs 640x480 -tf 500 -ofps 30
+python3 recorder.py -fp timelapse -ip sunset -fs 640x480 -tf 500 -ofps 30
 ```

 sets and displays the following configuration: